Requirement of Final Examinations

 Credit by examination may be applied for in any course listed in the current General Catalog.
 The application must be approved by the instructor who will administer the examination and by the dean of the student’s college or school, in the case of an undergraduate student, or the Dean of Graduate Studies, in the case of a graduate student.
 The instructor will specify the examination date.

 The application, if approved by the appropriate dean, is forwarded to the Office of the University Registrar, who issues to the student a permit for the examination and sends notice of the action to the instructor or examiner by whom the examination is to be conducted.
 The examination may not be taken until the permit has been issued.

 Credit by examination is not available (a) if such credit would duplicate credit presented by the student for admission to the University; (b) in elementary courses in a foreign language which is the native tongue of the applicant; or (c) in subjects for which the University has no competent examiner.

 Credit earned by examination may not be applied toward satisfaction of the General Education requirement.

-The final result of a student’s work in an examination for credit shall be reported to the Registrar in terms of the following grades: A, B, C, D, F, P, NP, S, U. The “I” grade (incomplete) is not acceptable.
+The final result of a student’s work in an examination for credit shall be reported to the Office of the University Registrar in terms of the following grades: A, B, C, D, F, P, NP, S, U. The “I” grade (incomplete) is not acceptable.
 Optional P/NP or S/U grading is subject to approval by the appropriate dean.